Clinics & Centers: Externship Clinics

 Faculty supervisor: Marie Appel (contact: email@example.com)

-The CRC is a collaboration with the Bar Association of San Francisco's Volunteer Legal Services Program at the BASF offices, a few blocks from the Law School, at 301 Battery Street, San Francisco.
+The CRC is a collaboration with the Bar Association of San Francisco's Justice & Diversity Center at the BASF offices, a few blocks from the Law School, at 301 Battery Street, San Francisco.
 Students learn interviewing and counseling skills, as well as substantive consumer law, and assist attorneys in providing advice, counseling and limited legal representation, including drafting letters and basic pleadings such as answers and claims of exemption.
 Clinic clients face debt collection lawsuits and related issues.
 With instructor approval, students seeking a third unit, and certified by the State Bar, may be able to perform additional limited client representation, such as drafting and arguing motions in court.
 (Priority registration for Evening Part-Time students).

 LAW 896F Externship: Criminal Litigation Clinic (Fall, Spring, Summer)